Chandelis Duster is an award-winning journalist and political reporter covering breaking news for CNN.

-She was an intern for Radio One in Richmond, Virginia for iPower 92.1 and nationally syndicated shows such as The Michael Baisden Show on 99.3/105.7 KISS.
-She worked for Cox Media Group in Richmond, Virginia for Hot 100.9 working in promotions, hosting events, and voicing commercials.
-As a voice-over artist for Studio Center Total Production, she has voiced projects nationally for universities, recording artists, media companies, and healthcare companies.
+Duster started her career while still an undergraduate student with a radio internship at Shoals Radio Group in Florence, Alabama.
+She was also an intern for Radio One in Richmond, Virginia for iPower 92.1, working with nationally syndicated shows such as The Michael Baisden Show on 99.3/105.7 KISS.
+She worked for Cox Media Group in Richmond, Virginia for HOT 100.9 and 103.7 River (now owned by SummitMedia) working in promotions, hosting events, and voicing commercials.
+She joined Studio Center Total Production as a voice-over artist and has voiced national projects for universities, recording artists, media companies, and others.

-She is a women’s health advocate, raising awareness for the disease endometriosis.
-She is Chapter President of Virginia chapter for the Worldwide Endometriosis March and co-founder of Virginia HOPE, a support group for women with endometriosis.
+Duster is also an endometriosis survivor and has been at the forefront of national awareness of the disease.
+She is the immediate Past President of the Virginia chapter for the Worldwide EndoMarch organization, a volunteer with the Endometriosis Foundation of America, and co-founder of Virginia HOPE, a support group for women with endometriosis.

 She is a proud member of Delta Sigma Theta Sorority, Incorporated and NABJ.